Examples of non-K\"{a}hler Calabi-Yau 3-folds with arbitrarily large $b_2$: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Professor Yoshinori Namikawa for several useful comments, especially on the special K3 surface in Section \ref{section:specialK3}.
-We would also like to thank Professors Fr\'{e}d\'{e}ric Campana, Yuji Odaka, Keiji Oguiso, Dmitri Panov and Ken-ichi Yoshikawa for valuable comments.
+We would like to thank Professor Yoshinori Namikawa for several useful comments.
+We would also like to thank Professors Fr\'{e}d\'{e}ric Campana, Yuji Odaka, Keiji Oguiso, Dmitri Panov, Ken-ichi Yoshikawa and the anonymous referees for valuable comments.
 This work was partially supported by JSPS KAKENHI Grant Numbers JP16K17573, JP17H06127 and JP17K14156.